Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 LOUISIANA: RIVER SETTLEMENTS

-According to the Acadian Memorial in St. Martinville, Louisiana, Joseph Barthélemy, who came to Louisiana in 1765 and settled at Cabanocé/St.-Jacques, now St. James Parish, was Acadian.
-Joseph was 33 years old when he was counted in the Cabanocé militia census of 1766.
-After that, he disappears from the records, so the Acadian branch of this family did not establish roots in the Bayou State.
-The Barthélemys who did proliferate in Louisiana are probably French Creoles.
+According to the Acadian Memorial in St. Martinville, Louisiana, Joseph Barthélémy, who settled at Cabanocé/St.-Jacques, now St. James Parish, was Acadian.
+Joseph was 33 years old when he was counted in the Cabanocé militia census of April 1766.
+After that, he disappears from the records, so the Acadian branch of this family does seem to have established roots in the Bayou State.
+The Barthélémys who did proliferate in South Louisiana are probably French Creoles, as Joseph might have been.

 Source: Wall of Names, 10.